Matthew-Otto/tiny-riscv/README.md

 ## Synthesis
 1. Install Yosys
-2. Download `gscl45nm.lib` from https://vlsiarch.ecen.okstate.edu/flows/FreePDK_SRC/osu_freepdk_1.0/lib/files/ and place it in synthesis/lib
-3. Run Yosys in the synthesis directory:
+2. Run Yosys in the synthesis directory:
     ```
     $ cd synthesis
     $ yosys synth.ys
     ```
-4. The resulting netlist can be found at `synthesis/output/synth_netlist.v`
+3. The resulting netlist can be found at `synthesis/output/synth_netlist.v`

 ## PnR